Loading...

 pacman -Qk

 This verifies that files tracked by installed packages exist on disk.
-Missing file counts can indicate partial deletes, filesystem issues, or unintended cleanup.
+Missing file counts are common when files were deleted manually or a filesystem event truncated content.

 bash: 0 missing files